 Who will be impacted by these changes?

 All banks offering products based on IBORs will be affected.
-If you have a contract with us which relates to an IBOR this might need to be amended at some point in the future.
 If you have a contract with us which relates to an IBOR this may need to be reviewed or amended depending on the final maturity date.
 If this is the case, we will communicate with you.

 How will this guidance affect customers?

 - AIB has not been actively selling GBP LIBOR since 30 September 2020

 - Any new RFR products will not be on a precise 'like for like' basis with those currently in place.
 See our Transition Guide for more information

 - Existing contracts which relate to an IBOR will need to be reviewed and amended depending on their final maturity date